icapps/ios-faro/README.md

 ### features

 *Service*
-* Service written to use Swift without Objective-C
+* Service written to use Swift without using the Objective-C runtime
-* Service cleanly incapsulates all the parameters to handle a netowerk request
+* Service cleanly encapsulates all the parameters to handle a netowerk request in `Call`.
 * Easily write a 'MockService' to load JSON from a local drive

 *Automagically Parse*
 * Automatic Serialization and Mapping thanks to the use off the Swift 'Mirror' class.
-* Uses Protocol extensions to minimize the work needed on your end 😎
+* Uses Protocol extensions to minimize the work needed at your end 😎
-* Because we use Protocols you can use any type including CoreData `NSManagedObject` 💪🏼
+* Because we use Protocols you can use any type including CoreData's `NSManagedObject` 💪🏼

 ## Perform a Call